 Overall the purchasing experience was smooth and I didn’t encounter any issues.
 Below you’ll find the SMOKE IT controller on Amazon, to help make the process of buying easier.

-- Pit Boss Legacy WiFi and Bluetooth Controller -Grill attachment
+- Pit Boss Legacy Wi-Fi and Bluetooth Wireless Technology Controller - Grill attachment

-- Upgrades most Pit Boss Grills with WiFi and Bluetooth technology
+- Upgrades most Pit Boss Grills with Wi-Fi and Bluetooth

-- Use the Smoke iT app for total control of the grill from your mobile device
+- Use the Pit Boss app for total control of the grill from your mobile device

-- Fitting perfectly into the existing controller slot
+- Fits perfectly into the existing controller slot

 Don’t worry, even if you’re not a techy person, you’ll be able to get it installed.
 I’ll share how to do it step-by-step below.